We are witnessing the highest number of people being displaced from their homes since World War II.

 Social Networking sites are particularly relevant for refugee participants to acquire language and cultural competences, as well as building bonds and bridging social capital.

-With the focus of identifying key concerns for the new arrivals, a list of recommendations was made for moving into the next stage.
+Isolating the key concerns for the new arrivals, a list of recommendations was made before moving into defining the project.

 Mobile first when building the responsive website as refugees relied heavily on their mobile phones

 Clear language aids online for both government and supportive systems.

 Endorsed by a larger more established organization for greater trust